mavlink/MAVSDK-docs/en/guide/general_usage.md

 # SDK Paradigms/Usage

-This topic provides general/overview information about how the *Dronecode SDK* is used, designed and some limitations.
+This topic provides general/overview information about how the MAVSDK is used, designed and some limitations.

 ## Object Management